Apply for the Master of Surveying (MSurv)Apply Now

 - The programme of study shall consist of

-- A candidate whose qualification for entry to the programme is the degree of Bachelor of Surveying or the Postgraduate Diploma in Science in Surveying may achieve the degree by completing a thesis alone.
+- A candidate whose qualification for entry to the programme is the degree of Bachelor of Surveying with Honours or the Postgraduate Diploma in Science in Surveying may achieve the degree in a minimum of one year of further study, normally by completing a thesis.

 - A candidate may be exempted from some of the required papers as prescribed in regulation 2(a)(i) on the basis of previous study.